Department of Brain and Cognitive Sciences

 Doctor of Philosophy in Brain and Cognitive Sciences Fields

-Coursework in cellular and molecular neuroscience emphasizes the current genetic, molecular, and cellular approaches to biological systems that are necessary to generate advances in neuroscience.
+- Cellular and molecular neuroscience coursework emphasizes the current genetic, molecular, and cellular approaches to biological systems that are necessary to generate advances in neuroscience.

-Training in systems neuroscience covers neuroanatomy, neurophysiology, and neurotransmitter chemistry, concentrating on the major sensory, motor, memory, and executive systems in the vertebrate brain.
+- Systems neuroscience coursework covers neuroanatomy, neurophysiology, and neurotransmitter chemistry, concentrating on the major sensory, motor, memory, and executive systems in the vertebrate brain.
 Specific ties to molecular neurobiology or computation may be emphasized, depending upon the research interests of the student.

-Candidates studying cognitive science take coursework covering such topics as language processing, language acquisition, cognitive development, natural computation, neural networks, connectionist models, and visual information processing.
+Cognitive science coursework covers such topics as language processing, language acquisition, cognitive development, natural computation, neural networks, connectionist models, and visual information processing.
 Students also choose seminars and coursework in linguistics, philosophy, logic, mathematics, or computer science, depending on the individual student's research program.

 Graduate students begin a research apprenticeship immediately upon arrival with lab rotations in the first year.
 To familiarize new students with the research being conducted in the department, the department hosts a series of talks in September by faculty whose labs are open for rotations.
 Students typically choose their first rotation by October 1.
 Laboratory rotations allow students to get to know several different labs; learn concepts and techniques, and select a laboratory in which they will complete their dissertation research.
-Students complete three rotations during the first year; an optional fourth rotation is also available during spring or summer term but must be approved by the rotation coordinator.
+Students complete three 4–8 week rotations during the first year, registering for 12 units of 9.921 Research in Brain and Cognitive Sciences in both the fall and spring terms; an optional fourth rotation is also available during spring or summer term but must be approved by the rotation coordinator.
 Students must submit a brief rotation proposal at the start of each rotation, and a brief summary upon completion of each rotation.

 At the end of the first year, an advisory committee of two to four faculty members is formed.
 This committee monitors progress and, with membership changing as necessary, evolves into the thesis committee.
-Thesis research normally requires 24-48 months of full-time activity after the qualifying examinations have been passed.
+Students must pass the oral and written qualifying exams for doctoral candidacy.
+Upon passing the exams, students complete at least 222 additional units of 9.921 in preparation for their thesis.
+Thesis research normally requires 24–48 months of full-time activity after the qualifying examinations have been passed.
 It is expected that the research embodied in the PhD dissertation be original and significant work, publishable in scientific journals.

 Upon successful completion of all program requirements, the student will be awarded the PhD in the corresponding field of brain and cognitive sciences.